nitrogenlabs/rip-hunter/README.md

         // Output: {status: 'ok'}
       })
       .catch(error => {
-        // APIError will be returned if any problems occur.
+        // ApiError will be returned if any problems occur.
       });
   },